colored Petri nets, deadlock detection, parallel programs, static analysis

 A static analysis approach is proposed for automated detection of deadlocks in a common class of parallel programs, referred to as Single Code Multiple Data (SCMD) programs.
 It is based on colored Petri net (CP-net) modeling and reachability analysis, where colors correspond to parallel processes.
 An SCMD program is first translated into a CP-net and a reachability tree is then derived and analyzed for deadlock information.
 CP-subnets representing basic programming language constructs are described.
 These subnets are employed as building blocks by an algorithm that translates synchronization-related statements of a process in an SCMD program and connects the resulting subnets.
 The connection technique makes use of the characteristics of SCMD programs to produce a unified and folded CP-net model.
 These characteristics are also used to introduce a notion, referred to as poset-covering, that leads to a reduced reachability tree for the Cp-net.
 The usual algorithm for generating and analyzing reachability trees of CP-nets is modified by including poset-covering and excluding notions that are irrelevant to our application.
 The compactness of the CP-net model and the reachability tree makes the proposed approach appealing for practical implementation.

 Mansouri, N. and Goel, Amrit L., "A Colored Petri Net-Based Approach for Automated Deadlock Detection in Parallel Programs" (1990).
-Electrical Engineering and Computer Science Technical Reports.
-Paper 88.
+Electrical Engineering and Computer Science - Technical Reports.
+88.